ShadowPanda09/Sadness/README.md

 Analeigh Nwokolo - Everything in Spiritbound_title other than code related to HELP! and the separation of background music for the game and menu.
 Everything involving stages.
 The original code in Spiritbound_game.

-Ryan Schutte - The HELP! video/code, the background music for the game.
+Ryan Schutte - The HELP! video/code, the background music loop for the game.
 Everything in spiritbound_game (built off of the original sprites, colored-background made by Analeigh).